osx-tools/asahi-encrypt/README.md

 >/dev/nvme0n1p14 crypto_LUKS 11.1G.
 >```

-In this example there are two Asahi linux installations other than currently running one.
+In this example there are two Asahi Linux installations other than currently running one.
 You can also use extended view of all your partitions using `lsblk -f`: